paul-grassi/800-63-3/sp800-63b/sec5_authenticators.md

 Multi-factor cryptographic device authenticators use tamper-resistant hardware to encapsulate a secret key that is unique to the authenticator and is accessible only through the input of an additional factor, either a memorized secret or a biometric.

-Each authentication operation using the authenticator SHALL require the input of the additional factor. ***Can we require this?
-Not clear that PIV cards do this.*** Input of the additional factor MAY be accomplished via either direct input on the device or via a hardware connection (e.g., USB or ***what do we call the smartcard interface?***).
+Each authentication operation using the authenticator SHOULD require the input of the additional factor.
+Input of the additional factor MAY be accomplished via either direct input on the device or via a hardware connection (e.g., USB or smartcard).

-***Do we rate limit at the authenticator or the verifier?
-Better visibility if done at the verifier, but it doesn't know what the entropy of the activation secret is.***

 #####5.1.8.2 Multi-Factor Cryptographic Device Verifiers